corbinheist/champions-of-trevail/content/campaign/campaign-summary.md

 ### Guidelines

+#### Character Creation

+> Trying this out...
+A super minimal way to ask 'character questions', give you a way to describe your character, and help inspire me for some creative... complications or results.

++ Pick 3 Adjectives to describe your character's personality.
++ Pick 2 Adjectives to describe your character's physical appearance and mannerisms.
++ Pick an Archetype: the 'Theme' of character you are going for - This will help integrate some starting questions with Class Warfare.
++ Be prepared to answer the following Questions:
+  - How do you Explore a new place?
+  - How do you interact with others?
+    - What about someone who challenges your viewpoint of the world?
+  - How do you fight?

 #### Class Warfare Characters*

 + You get 2 specialties at first level. (+ Heritage, See below)
 + You may acquire a 3rd speciality by meeting the requirements of that compendium class.
 + Some specialities may be acquired only through compendium class requirements ('Prestige Classes')
 + Note: You don’t get the ‘Free’ outside-archetype/specialization moves.
 You must meet the Requirements of those Prestige/Compendium classes to take those moves.
 + Luck Move is Banned at the outset.
 If you happen to have an extraordinarily lucky (or unlucky) set of rolls during a session or campaign, that might become available to your character.

-#### Character Creation

-> Trying this out...
-A super minimal way to ask 'character questions', give you a way to describe your character, and help inspire me for some creative... complications or results.

-+ Pick 3 Adjectives to describe your character's personality: suggested -> 2 Positive Adjectives, 1 Negative Adjective ^fd1400
-+ Pick 2 Adjectives to describe your character's physical appearance and mannerisms.
-+ Pick an Archetype: the 'Theme' of character you are going for - This will help integrate some starting questions with Class Warfare.
-+ Be prepared to answer [[Trevail Character Questions]]

 #### Heritage